top of page

 • guiding them through a neutral decision-making process that translates medical jargon into understandable concepts and identifies how their treatment options may affect their mental health and lifestyle

-• discussing relevant points with their medical team to make sure their mental health is being prioritized
+• discussing relevant points with their medical team to make sure their nervous system health is being prioritized

 • helping them prepare for important meetings with their provider by clarifying their health goals, life values, and which questions they should be asking